hdng/clonevol/README.md

 # ClonEvol
 Inferring and visualizing clonal evolution in multi-sample cancer sequencing.

+- ClonEvol is accepted to <a href="https://academic.oup.com/annonc/article/doi/10.1093/annonc/mdx517/4110375/ClonEvol-clonal-ordering-and-visualization-in">Annals of Oncology</a>
 - A vignette on how to perform clonal evolution analysis (primarily via using ClonEvol) is now available (<a href="https://github.com/hdng/clonevol/raw/master/vignettes/clonevol.pdf">PDF</a>).
 - There has been major overhaul of code and features, including sphere of cells, annotated branch-based clonal evolution tree visualizations.
 Make sure you are running the latest version of ClonEvol when following the vignette.
 - Also join <a href="https://groups.google.com/forum/#!forum/clonevol">clonEvol mailing list</a> for update annoucements.